Weihua4455/dataset_shape/README.md

 This is a simple script that reads in an csv and plots a histgram about a column that has numbers.

-It will also plot mean and median and 1QR and 2 QR and all the good stuff.
+It will also plot mean and median and 1Q and 2Q and all the good stuff.

 ## This is how it works: